Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/EE 271 - Digital Design and System/Compiltation Notes.md

+## Lab 3
+ - You are expected to draw a K-map or use Boolean algebra to reduce the logic of discounted? or stolen ? logic
+-  you may continue use DE1_SoC.sv for the whole design, for we want to load the design

 ## Lab 2
 - You are expected to see the two types of waveforms during your compilation, red and blue
     - Red: unknown values, which should showcase from the unknown KEY inputs